LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 ### Table 3

-To generate a row of table 3, e.g., models with 101 tree, maximum depth 6 and perturbation 0.015, we run the following command to retrieve the accuracy provided by SILVA:
+To generate a row of table 3, e.g., models with 101 tree and maximum depth 6 trained on MNIST and perturbation 0.015, we run the following command to retrieve the accuracy provided by SILVA:

 `./silva/src/silva ../datasets/mnist26/models/rf/rf_101_6_0_valFalse.silva ../datasets/mnist26/dataset/test_set_normalized.csv --perturbation l_inf 0.015`